galaxyproject/galaxy-hub/src/Admin/Config/ProFTPd_with_AD/index.md

 ---
 autotoc: true
-pagetitle: Setting up ProFTPd for galaxy uploads in an Active Directory environment
+title: Setting up ProFTPd for galaxy uploads in an Active Directory environment
 ---